-There’s a small kitchen that is free to use and equipped with microwaves, fridge and kitchen tools.
+There’s a small kitchen that is free to use and equipped with microwaves, a fridge, and kitchen tools.
 The common room is right next door and offers a comfy space to relax, meet other travellers or use the free computers to catch up on your social media or reach out to friends at home.

-It might not the most social place and it surely doesn’t offer crazy luxuries, but for a cheap stay, this is a great option!
+It might not be the most social place and it surely doesn’t offer crazy luxuries, but for a cheap stay, this is a great option!

 More Epic Hostels in Stockholm

-If you haven’t planned your trip yet, check out our awesome Stockholm itinerary.
+If you haven’t planned your trip yet, check out my awesome Stockholm itinerary.
 Knowing what you want to see before you start travelling can reduce the last-minute planning stress and fear of missing out, so be smart and do your research!

 Best Hostel in Stockholm near the Airport – Jumbo Stay

-Jumbo stay is not only the best hostel for couples, the best hostel in Stockholm near the airport, but it’s also the quirkiest too!
+Jumbo Stay is not only the best hostel for couples, the best hostel in Stockholm near the airport, but it’s also the quirkiest too!
 Jumbo Stay in a hostel set in a real Boeing 747-200 Jumbo Jet.
 For couples looking for a unique hostel experience in Stockholm, it doesn’t get better than Jumbo Stay.
-With a cafe and bar built in and a free airport shuttle service, Jumbo Stay is the coolest hostel in Stockholm and well worth splurging out on for the night!
+With a cafe and bar built-in and a free airport shuttle service, Jumbo Stay is the coolest hostel in Stockholm and well worth splurging out on for the night!
 Only 6 minutes from the airport makes it a must-book for anyone trying to catch a flight.

-Best Cheap Hostel in Stockholm #3 – Lodge32
+Another Budget Hostel in Stockholm – Lodge32

 Lodge32 is a perfect youth hostel in Stockholm for backpackers who simply need a place to sleep and meet fellow travellers.
 The dorm rooms are reasonably spacious and always super clean.
 There is a microwave in the common room to heat up and cook light meals and snacks.
-There are lots of cafes with sea views within a few minutes walk of Lodge32.
+There are lots of cafes with sea views within a few minute’s walk of Lodge32.
 FYI, Lodge32 is an alcohol-free hostel.

 Best Hostel with a Private Room in Stockholm – The Red Boat Mälaren

 The Red Boat Mälaren is a top hostel in Stockholm for travellers seeking to stay in truly unique locations.
 The Red Boat Mälaren is, as its name suggests, a floating hostel.
 During your visit to Stockholm, you can rest your head where Lake Mälaren meets the Baltic Sea, there’s something oddly romantic about that don’t you think?
-The dorm rooms are cosy and charming, in keeping with the nautical theme entirely.
+The dorm rooms are cozy and charming, in keeping with the nautical theme entirely.
 If you think that the dorm rooms are a little too…little then The Red Boat Mälaren have a range of private single and double rooms too.

-For a Stockholm backpackers hostel, Skanstulls has it all; free WiFi, is close to cool bars and cafes and has a self-catering kitchen too.
+For a Stockholm backpackers hostel, Skanstulls has it all; free WiFi is close to cool bars and cafes, and has a self-catering kitchen too.
 Keeping with Sweden’s eco-conscious ethic Skanstulls encourages guests to recycle as much as possible and are hot on energy saving too.
 If you too are feeling like you need to conserve some energy you can hang out in the common room and chat with your fellow backpackers.
-Skanstulls decor is quirky and a bit random, high Instagram potential that’s for sure!
+Skanstulls decor is quirky and a bit random, with high Instagram potential that’s for sure!

-Digital nomads who like to work in bed may have to look elsewhere as Dockside only has WiFi access in the common areas.
+Digital nomads who like to work in bed may have to look elsewhere as Dockside Hostel only has WiFi access in the common areas.
 This is a simple and clean Stockholm backpackers hostel in the Old Town, close to the waterfront.
 Right around the corner from Dockside Hostel is bohemian Södermalm, a must-visit area of versatile Stockholm.
 Dockside is set in a grand old townhouse that oozes charm and character.
 The self-catering kitchen is open all hours for those who fancy whipping up a midnight snack or two.